minzhang-psy/Resume-and-CV/README.md

 5. Get the PDF out by viewing in your browser and then doing `control/command + P` and selecting "print to pdf".
 Alternatively use `pagedown::chrome_print()` or `knit: pagedown::chrome_print` in RMD header.
 See [pagedown docs on printing](https://pagedown.rbind.io/#print-to-pdf) for more details.
 6. Let the world know how awesome you are!
 (Also send me a tweet/email if you desired and I will broadcast your version of the CV on this repo and or twitter.)

-## Looking for the old version with just a single CSV?

-The [blog post I originally wrote about this process](https://livefreeordichotomize.com/2019/09/04/building_a_data_driven_cv_with_r/) used an older version of this document.
-I think that the new googlesheets method is easier to maintain and extend, however the old version is alive and well [here.](https://github.com/nstrayer/cv/releases/tag/1.0)